2002 - Waterfall

 1997 - Hamsters in Mirrorshades

-Dance meets cyberpunk in this evening of dance, again performed at The Place Theatre, inspired by cyberpunk literature.
+Dance meets cyberpunk in this evening, again performed at The Place Theatre, of dance inspired by cyberpunk literature.
 It was dark and playful, harsh and unforgiving, and not as well received as my other work.
 Never mind.

 1996 - Gone

 A project to create a dance about genetic diversity and the environment.
 After a research period of a month at The Place Choreodrome we were ready to create the dance but it was an expensive project and we were unable to get the funding together.
-This project had possibly the most interesting choreography I have ever done and I’m still upset that we never got to finish it.
+This project had possibly the most innovative choreography I have ever created and I’m still upset that we never got to finish it.

 1995 - Hamsters